willcassella/WillowEngine/Documentation/Reflection.md

 - Automated GUI behavior
 - Safe and efficient down/side casting (without resorting to `dynamic_cast`)

+## Basic usage

+To get the reflection data for a class, use `TypeOf<T>()`, which will return a reference to the exact reflection class (listed below) for the given type.
+To get the reflection data for an instance, use `TypeOf(x)`, which will return a reference to the most specific reflection class that can be deduced at compile time.
+Additionally, you may use `.GetType()` on an instance if you are sure that the type directly supports reflection (as is the case for Object types, and most structs).

+To safely attempt to cast a value, use `Cast<TargetT>(x)`, which will return a pointer to `TargetT` with the same const qualification as `x`.
+If the type is not castable, this returns a null pointer.
+Not that this only works for types that are bitwise compatible with one-another, so attempting to cast an `int` to a `float` will not work.

 ## Reflection Classes

 The engine defines several classes that contain reflection information, all defined in the Core module.